lucasgiutavares/Portfolio/README.md

 ## SQL Database - Rio de Janeiro State University / Engineering Faculty (FEN - UERJ)

-The objective of this project was to populate the "Atletas" table of DBBR2017 Database from an XML file using R.
+The objective of this project was to populate the "Atletas" table of DBBR2017 Database from a XML file using R.

 [Report](https://rawgit.com/lucasgiutavares/lgtavares/master/Populating%20DB.html)